KevinKra/Notes/certifications/aws/solutions_architect/anotha_one.md

 - **By setting a concurrency limit on a function, Lambda guarantees that allocation will be applied specifically to that function, regardless of the amount of traffic processing the remaining functions.
 If that limit is exceeded, the function will be throttled but not terminated.**
 - Having a recursive code in your Lambda function does not directly result to an abrupt termination of the function execution.
 This could lead to an unintended volume of function invocations and escalated costs, but not an abrupt termination because Lambda will throttle all invocations to the function.
 - It is unlikely to have several `ServiceException` errors throughout the day unless there is an outage or disruption in AWS.

+#### Lambda Versions

+- When you create a lambda function, there is only one version: `$LATEST`
+- You can create multiple versions of your function code and use aliases to reference the version you want to use as part of the ARN.
+- An **lambda alias** is like a pointer to a specific version of the function code.
+Example: Version 2 $LATEST Alias: Test seen in an ARN `...arn:function:mylambda:Test || $LATEST`

+#### Concurrent Lambda Executions Limit

+- Lambda has a concurrent execution limit, or a limit to the number of concurrent executions across _all_ functions in a given region per account.
+- Default limit is 1,000 concurrent executions per region.
+- Results in a HTTP 429 error.
+- **Reserved Concurrency**: guarantees that a set number of executions that will always sbe available for your critical functions.
+Also serves as a limit.

+#### Lambda and VPC

+- By default, lambdas cannot connect to private subnets.
+- Lambda needs the following VPC Configuration information so it can connect to a VPC: **Private Subnet ID and Security Group ID (with req'd access).** Lambda uses this information to set up ENIs using an available IP address from your private subnet.
+- You can use the `vpc-config` parameter to add VPC information to your Lambda function config.

+#### Step Functions

+- Allows you to build and run serverless applications as a series of steps.
+- Step functions log the state of each step, so when things do go wrong, you can diagnose and debug problems quickly.
+- Step functions are a great way to visualize your serverless application.
+- Step functions log the state of each step, so if something goes wrong you can you can track what went wrong.
+- The output of one step function is often the input of the next.
+- Step functions are composed of a **State Machine** made up of **Tasks**, where the State Machine is the workflow with a Task being a unit of work in the workflow.
+- State Machines are defined using **Amazon States Language.**
+- **Parallel Workflow** is when tasks are done together and then combined as an output to the next step.
+- **Branching Workflow** is when there are branches for the State Machine can follow.
+For example, if all tests passed do one next step and if tests fail, do another step.

 ### Lambda@Edge